 Registering to vote

-The way that people register to vote is changing.
-Registering is quick and simple.
-It will mean you have the right to vote at elections and being registered could also improve your credit rating.
+Registering to vote is quick and simple.
+It means you have the right to vote at elections and being registered could also improve your credit rating.
 To register click the yellow button below:

 Make sure you are always registered